PS-Wizard/ElectOne/README.md

 ![alpine](https://img.shields.io/badge/alpine-purple)
 ![ahTempl](https://img.shields.io/badge/h_templ-yellow)

-Only Approved Members Are To Push In This Branch.
-Any and all code pushed in this branch is to be first:
+Only approved code is to be pushed in this branch,